-A couple months ago, we started sending out a booklet with our Vision Meeting confirmation letters.
-It’s called Forward.
-You might consider it our Client Handbook.
-We have found that it's helpful to start with a mutual understanding when we start working together.
+We started sending out a booklet with our Vision Meeting confirmation letters.
+It’s considered our client handbook.
+We know that it's helpful to start with a mutual understanding when working together.

 - We work as a team.